richardvenneman/appsignal-docs/source/elixir/installation.html.md

 -> **Note**: If you're running an umbrella application, see also our [umbrella installation guide](/elixir/installation/umbrella.html).

 1. Start by adding `appsignal` to your list of dependencies in `mix.exs`.
-   AppSignal requires you to depend on Json encoder.
+   AppSignal requires you to depend on a JSON encoder.
 You can pick between `jason` and `poison`, our recommendation is to use `jason`.

     ```elixir